128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-disabled    Ignore probe state and use organic traffic to determine path health always      Factor probe state into path health
+- disabled: Ignore probe state and use organic traffic to determine path health
+- always: Factor probe state into path health

 ## `configure authority router service-route reachability-detection reachability-profile`